 TB in children is commonly neglected.
 It is difficult to diagnose, so the scale of the problem is often underestimated.
 Children are also less likely to pose an infection risk to others, so where resources are scarce childhood TB is simply not the priority.

-Yet the impact of TB in children is devastating: in 2013 more than 550,000 children became ill with TB — and 80,000 died from the illness.
+Yet the impact of TB in children is devastating: in 2015 one million children became ill with TB — and 200,000 died from the illness.
 Children are also more likely to be left severely disabled by TB, as they are more vulnerable to complex forms of the disease such as TB meningitis.